 - administer all such measures in a uniform, impartial and reasonable manner

 - exchange information with other members on all rates of duty, all fees and charges, and new or modified import licensing procedures

 - exchange and publish up-to-date information on these matters, and

-- establish contact points to transmit and receive requests and notifications from Parties, as well as to facilitate requests for information and for technical discussions on measures affecting trade.
+- establish contact points to transmit and receive requests and notifications from members, as well as facilitate requests for information and for technical discussions on measures affecting trade.